Typical day when hiring one of our Self-Drive Day Boats

-- On the day of your trip, we recommend arriving at our car park between 9:30 am and 9:45 am.
-Typically, at this time of the morning, we have ample parking spaces available.
-However, if our free parking area is full, there is another paid parking area just two minutes walk away.
-LINK
+- Arrival Details: On the day of your adventure, aim to arrive at our car park between 9:30 am and 9:45 am.
+Typically, we have ample parking spaces available at this time.
+If our free parking area is full, don?t worry; a paid parking option is just a two-minute walk away.

-- When you arrive, the person who made the booking (if they are coming) or the person designated as the responsible person will need to go to our office to complete the necessary paperwork.
-Please note, we also take a £50 deposit when you arrive and check in.
+- Booking Process: When you arrive, the person who made the booking (or the designated responsible person) will visit our office to complete the necessary paperwork.
+Keep in mind that we also require a

 -